Leadership

 Get started with a Free Trial to see how effective & engaging our platform is.
 You'll get the full Bonusly experience like any paid user would.
 Invite teammates, & start recognizing & rewarding today!

-Human-centric budgeting is a forward-thinking approach that places employees at the heart of budgetary decisions, recognizing their importance as catalysts for business growth and success.
+Human-centric budgeting is a forward-thinking approach that places employees at the heart of budgetary decisions, recognizing their critical importance as catalysts for business growth and success.

 Put simply, human-centric budgeting is the practice of prioritizing investments that enhance the capabilities and well-being of the workforce.
-It takes into account the idea that employees are not just expenses on a balance sheet but valuable assets that can amplify the organization's success when properly nurtured and supported.
+It takes into account the idea that employees are not just expenses on a balance sheet but valuable assets that amplify the organization's success when properly nurtured and supported.

 As Radhika Samant put it: